 - You will sweat outside.
 Plan for it!
 When you walk outside, you should be a little chilly but comfortable.
 If you are hot to begin with, you will be really hot when you start your winter workout.

 - Because you can help your body regulate its temperature, you can typically work out for longer than you can in hot weather.
 This is your opportunity to push those distances farther than you have before.

 - Because it is cold and your base layer will be soaking up the sweat, you may not realize how much you are actually sweating.
 Drink water throughout your workout even if you don’t feel thirsty.
 I see this mistake all the time – massive dehydration after cold outdoor workouts.
 Track your water intake and make sure you are hydrating yourself appropriately.

 - Once you take off a layer, you will immediately feel cold.
 Give your body a few minutes to acclimate.
 If, after a few minutes you are still cold, put the layer back on.

 - As you start your cool down, put your layers back on.
 The dampness from your sweat will become extra chilly as soon as your body stops moving.

 - A hot shower is my best trick for warming back up after an outdoor winter workout.

 - If you are doing heavy cardio and you feel like your lungs are freezing every time you take a deep breath, use a bandana tied around your nose and mouth.
 The extra fabric will warm the air and allow you to take the deep breaths you really need.

-Now, go pick an outdoor activity to enjoy for your winter exercise, and be sure to bring your family and friends along with you!
+Now, go pick an outdoor winter activity to enjoy for your winter exercise routine, and be sure to bring your family and friends along with you!